What is Accounting Assumptions?

 This assumption makes it mandatory for the companies to record only such accounting transactions that can be easily proven.
-In other words, financial transactions that can be proven through invoices, billing statements, receipts, and bank statements must only be recorded in the financial statements.
+In other words, financial transactions that can be verified through invoices, billing statements, receipts, and bank statements must only be recorded in the financial statements.

 #2 – The Consistency Assumption